 While We Bleed, Opening Scene: “No Witnesses”

-An early draft of the first scene in my work in progress, While We Bleed.
+The blurb and opening scene of my work in progress, While We Bleed.

-Ardana Sul stood bathed in the late afternoon sunlight that poured through the tall, glass-paned windows overlooking the city of Tramontio and the river far below.
-The manor tower bore the scars of a hundred sieges on its outer wall, but inside the semicircular room was richly paneled and furnished.
-It wasn’t quite to his style, but then most of his employers had more money than taste.
+Ardana Sul leaned against the tower chamber wall,wondering not for the first time how his clients always seemed to have more money than taste.
+Afternoon sunlight poured through the tall, stained-glass windows overlooking Tramontio and the river far below.
+The manor tower’s exterior bore the scars of a hundred sieges, but inside the room was garishly paneled and furnished, not quite to Sul’s liking.
 If only she’d show up, he thought with a grunt.
 Keeping him waiting just to show she could.
-Typical.
 The package he’d carried across mountains, oceans and deserts now burned in his hand, and he yearned finally to rid himself of it in exchange for cold platinum.

-When Sul’s patience finally began to wear thin enough that he considered making inquiries of the statue-silent attendants, the door behind him creaked open.
-The servants in the room, who would run a stiletto through his gut or fetch tea with equal dispassion, snapped to attention when Sul’s employer stepped through, preceded by a guard.
+When Sul’s patience finally began to wear thin enough that he considered making inquiries of the statue-silent attendants, the door creaked open.
+The servants, who would fetch tea or run a stiletto through his gut with equal dispassion, snapped to attention when Sul’s employer stepped through preceded by a colorfully uniformed bodyguard.

 “Baroness Foncesca,” Sul said with a sardonic half-bow, “I was starting to think I’d gotten the day wrong.”

 “No you weren’t,” the middle-aged woman said with acid sharpness.
-“Nor taught not to speak to your betters until spoken to, I take it?”
+“Nor taught not to speak to your betters until spoken to, I see.”

 “I was.
 But my professional success has generally relied on discarding most of what I was taught.”